deeppavlov/chatsky/docs/source/user_guides/context_guide.rst

 The GitHub-based distribution of Chatsky includes Docker images for each of the supported database types.
-Therefore, the easiest way to deploy your service together with a database is to clone the GitHub distribution and to take advantage of the packaged :github_versioned_link:`docker compose file <compose.yml>`.
+Therefore, the easiest way to deploy your service together with a database is to clone the GitHub distribution and to take advantage of the packaged :github_source_link:`docker compose file <compose.yml>`.

 .. code-block:: shell
   :linenos: